gyng/ditherer/doc/getting_started.md

     ```
     yarn run lint
     yarn run test
-    yarn run test:functional
     ```

-    If tests do not run (eg. Nightmare fails to start locally on Windows), you need to run `xfvb` locally to get the tests running.
-(Improve me: this is clunky)

-    ```
-    export DISPLAY=':99.0'
-    Xvfb :99 -screen 0 1024x768x24 > /dev/null 2>&1 & yarn test:full
-    ```

-    Alternatively, there is a `Dockerfile.test.dockerfile` that runs tests in a Docker image and can be run using `docker-compose -f docker-compose.test.yml up --build`.

 7. For development, the watchers can be run. `yarn d` starts a development webpack server with hot reload. `yarn d:nohot` runs a dev session without hot reload (does full page reloads on update).
     ```